Jianchu/generic-type-inference-solver/README.md

 Running Example
 ---------------

-After the second step of Building, a `DataflowExample` directory will be placed under `$JSR308`.
+After the second step of Building, a `dataflowexample` directory will be placed under `$JSR308`.
 This is a sample project that is annotated with
 @Dataflow annotations, and you can play around with it: type check, type infer, insert the inferred annotations to source code, visualize the control flow graph, etc.